Needle Placement Trainer - NPT - "KIP" KEWL Injection Phantom RS-1300

 Further simplifications are the elimination of skeletal articulations that permit joint or spinal motions and the elimination of rib numbers 2 to 9; the rigid flesh makes these superfluous.
-Positioning of KIP as a single unit provides complete and realistic positioning capabilities.
+Positioning of the RSD Needle Placement Phantom as a single unit provides complete and realistic positioning capabilities.

-KIP has skeletal structures covered with a soft gel and a latex skin, supported by a hard, synthetic material.
+The skeletal structures of RSD Needle Placement Phantom are covered with a soft gel and a latex skin, supported by a hard, synthetic material.

-KIP has been tested to determine the probable effective life of injection sites; a gel/skin section was used for a trial and six hundred injections were made in a dime-sized area.
+RSD Needle Placement Phantom has been tested to determine the probable effective life of injection sites; a gel/skin section was used for a trial and six hundred injections were made in a dime-sized area.
 There was no perceptible degradation of the latex skin or of the gel itself.
-Considering the far greater area available in KIP, it is unlikely that repairs or refurbishments will be needed for a very long time.
+Considering the far greater area available in the RSD Needle Placement Phantom, it is unlikely that repairs or refurbishments will be needed for a very long time.

-The gel-filled injectable parts of KIP are completely encased in a latex skin.
-Many lattices are known allergens, but the latex skin of KIP is made of the same material that is used in the RSD PIXY phantom.
+The gel-filled injectable parts of the RSD Needle Placement Phantom are completely encased in a latex skin.
+Many lattices are known allergens, but the latex skin is made of the same material that is used in RSD’s Take-Apart Pixy phantom.
 Hundreds of these phantoms are in use, but no user has ever complained of allergic reactions.
-The RSD technicians, who have worked for years with this latex, have also never had such reactions.
+The RSD technicians, who have worked with this latex for years, have also never had such reactions.
 Allergic reactions are not expected to be a concern for the vast majority of users.
-The materials and design processes in KIP are made not only to simplify the overall process, but also to keep it as realistic as possible.
+The materials and design processes in RSD Needle Placement Phantom are made not only to simplify the overall process, but also to keep it as realistic as possible.

 KIP FAQ's KIP Manual